hieronymusBusch/alexander-busch.eu/content/authors/admin/_index.md

 highlight_name: false
 ---

-I am pursuing the M.Sc. in Economics at the London School of Economics and Political Science.
-Previously, I studied Economics and Sociology at Heidelberg University.
+I am currently preparing for a PhD in economics as pre-doc at IZA Bonn and incoming visiting student researcher at UC Berkeley.
+Previously, I studied Economics and Sociology at LSE, Heidelberg University, and Goethe University Frankfurt.
 I grew up in Gelnhausen, a lovely old town situated in the Hessian Kinzig Valley east of Frankfurt.

-My interests are in the fields of Public and Labour Economics, such as gender and income inequality and the policies associated with the fights against them.
-I have written my two bachelor theses on the regional inequalities within the pandemic and welfare policy.
-Since 2019, I have worked as research and teaching assistant on a range of quantitative projects of which the majority may broadly be summarised under the umbrella term of ''applied microeconomics'' (e.g. in gender and environmental economics, demography).
+My interests are in the fields of Public and Labour Economics, especially inequality and labour market institutions such as trade unions, work councils, and schools.
+I have written my two bachelor theses on the regional inequalities of the pandemic and welfare policy.
+My master thesis centered on the question of whether ''compressing'' education (same content in fewer years) has an impact on labour market outcomes of students.
+Since 2019, I have worked as research and teaching assistant on a range of quantitative projects which may broadly be summarised under the umbrella term of ''applied microeconomics'' (e.g. in gender and environmental economics, demography).

-Outside academia, I had the privilege to see how academic advise is interpreted and implemented by policy makers in the German Parliament and Ministry of Finance.
+Outside academia, I had the privilege to see how academic advise is implemented by policy makers in the German and Hessian Parliaments, as well as the German Ministry of Finance.

-In my free time, I enjoy playing and watching football, learning languages, and support people to unionise.
+In my free time, I enjoy playing and watching football, reading, and supporting people to unionise.